rethink sustainability

 The plastics problem

 Talking about materials means talking about plastics.
 These synthetic products are largely produced from fossil fuels such as crude oil, coal and natural gas, and have been widely used in our daily lives since the 1950s.
 You can find them in bottles, bags, toys, packaging, furnishings, clothes and innumerable other items.
 Their ubiquity is a result of their versatility, lightweight nature, robustness and relatively low cost.
-But the way they break down and end up becoming dispersed through the environment over hundreds years seriously threatens the future of biodiversity, as well as our health.
+But the way they break down and end up becoming dispersed through the environment over hundreds of years seriously threatens the future of biodiversity, as well as our health.

 Global plastic production amounts to around 460 million tonnes a year, according to the OECD2.
 Over two-thirds of this is short-life products that rapidly become waste, and an increasing amount – 139 million tonnes in 20213 – is disposed of after just one use.
 This plastic often ends up in the sea and other parts of the natural world; an estimate published in scientific journal Plos One in March 2023 says there is 2.3 million tonnes of it floating in our oceans4.